 Water supply and restrictions

-Residents with automated sprinkler systems will be permitted to water outside the advertised times only with the permission of Council.
-Please register your intent with Council by calling into the Jerilderie Office or telephoning 03 5886 1200.
+Residents with automated sprinkler systems will be allowed to water outside the advertised times only with the permission of Council.
+Please contact Council by calling into the Jerilderie Office or telephoning 03 5886 1200.

 Supplying water to the community